-How can an illness affect my child with diabetes?
+How illness can affect children with diabetes

 - the stress hormones produced during illness can cause changes to blood glucose levels